VirtoCommerce/vc-module-app-insights/README.md

 This module supports configuration by config and code.
 You can read more about configuration [here](https://github.com/serilog-contrib/serilog-sinks-applicationinsights)

-## Configure Logging from configuration
+## Configure logging from configuration

 The module comes with a [sink](https://github.com/serilog-contrib/serilog-sinks-applicationinsights) for Serilog that writes events to Microsoft Application Insights.
 To enable AI logging update the following `Serilog` configuration sections: